Non-Human Identity Observability Platforms: A Comprehensive Guide

 Think of implementing an NHI Observability Platform as investing in a comprehensive insurance policy for your digital infrastructure.
 So, what exactly do you gain by implementing one of these platforms?

 • Enhanced Security Posture: By continuously monitoring NHI activity and identifying anomalies, you can significantly reduce your attack surface.
 Real-time alerts enable swift responses to potential breaches, minimizing damage.
-For instance, if an API key starts making requests from an unfamiliar location, the platform can immediately flag the activity and trigger an investigation.
+For instance, if an api key starts making requests from an unfamiliar location, the platform can immediately flag the activity and trigger an investigation.

 • Improved Compliance: Many industries have strict regulations regarding data access and security.
 NHI Observability Platforms help you meet these requirements by providing detailed audit trails and reporting capabilities.
 You can easily demonstrate that you have controls in place to manage and monitor NHI activity, satisfying auditors and regulators.